-5-6.
-WELL DESIGN AND CONSTRUCTION.
-Well design methods and construction techniques are basically the same for wells constructed in consolidated or unconsolidated formations and only one aquifer is being penetrated.
+Well design methods and construction techniques are basically the same for wells constructed in consolidated or unconsolidated formations.
 Typically, wells constructed in an unconsolidated formation require a screen to line the lower portion of the borehole.
 An artificial gravel pack may or may not be required.
-A diagrammatic section of a gravel packed well is shown on figure 5-5.
+A diagrammatic section of a gravel packed well is shown on figure 5-6.
 Wells constructed in sandstone, limestone or other creviced rock formations can utilize an uncased borehole in the aquifer.
 Screens and the gravel pack are not usually required.
-A well in rock formation is shown in figure 5-6.
+A well in rock formation is shown in figure 5-7.
 Additional well designs for consolidated and unconsolidated formations are shown in AWWA A100.

-a.
 Diameter.
 The diameter of a well has a significant effect on the well's construction cost.
 The diameter need not be uniform from top to bottom.
-Construction may be initiated with a certain size casing, but drilling conditions may make it desirable to reduce the casing size at some depth.
+Construction may be initiated with a certain size casing. but drilling conditions may make it desirable to reduce the casing size at some depth.
 However, the diameter must be large enough to accommodate the pump and the diameter of the intake section must be consistent with hydraulic efficiency.
-The well shall be designed to be straight and plumb.
-The factors that control diameter are (1) yield of the well, (2) intake entrance velocity, (3) pump size, and (4) construction method.
+The well shall be designed to be straight and plump.
+The factors that control diameter are (1) yield of the well, (2) intake entrance velocity, (3) pump size and (4) construction method.
 The pump size, which is related to yield, usually dominates.
 Approximate well diameters for various yields are shown in table 5-3.
 Well diameter affects well yield but not to a major degree.
 Doubling the diameter of the well will produce only about 10-15 percent more water.
 Table 5-4 gives the theoretical change in yield that results from changing from one well diameter to a new well diameter.
-For artesian wells, the yield increase resulting from diameter doubling is generally less than 10 percent.
+For artesian wells, the yield increase resulting from diameter doubling generally less than 10 percent.
 Consideration should be given to future expansion and installation of a larger pump.
 This may be likely in cases where the capacity of the aquifer is greater than the yield required.